-The Scientific Group rejects this option as a recovery strategy.
 PGT does not meet the criteria the committee used to evaluate strategies (APPENDIX A).
 Biologically, there would be no benefit to the recovery of bull trout by implementing a PGT fishery.
-However, PGT may provide fish for anglers, and fill a social need.
+However, PGT may provide fish for anglers.
 If PGT is implemented with proper constraints and on an appropriate scale, the impacts to recovery may be benign.

 PGT could temporarily increase the number of bull trout available to anglers, since PGT fish would only be stocked in waters currently not inhabited by the species.
 This may result in increased angler opportunity to catch and, perhaps, harvest bull trout.
-With the proper educational emphasis, a PGT program may be useful in heightening angler awareness and support for the species and in mustering political support for recovery of wild populations.
-However, there is an inherent risk of misleading the public into believing that bull trout recovery has occurred, or is occurring, when in fact populations in the wild may be continue to decline.
-Potential biological risks include; genetic/fitness risk to wild populations of bull trout if employed in waters where interaction with wild populations can occur, disease transfer and unanticipated biological risks to the receiving waters.
+With the proper educational emphasis, a PGT program may be useful in heightening angler awareness and support for the species and in mustering political support for recovery of wild stocks.
+However, there is an inherent risk of misleading the public into believing that bull trout recovery has occurred, or is occurring, when in fact stocks in the wild may continue to decline.
+Potential biological risks include; genetic/fitness risk to wild stocks of bull trout if employed in waters where interaction with wild fish can occur, disease transfer, and unanticipated biological risks to the receiving waters.

 Our information search turned up no examples where a PGT fishery has been developed using bull trout.
-However, where management PGT objectives can be met by using bull trout, the Scientific Group sees no problem when the biological concerns are addressed.
+However, where management objectives can be met by using bull trout as a PGT fishery, the Scientific Group wants to ensure the biological concerns are addressed.
+Once biological concerns and risks are addressed, PGT bull trout becomes a social issue that should be addressed by the Restoration Team (see discussion above concerning social risks).
 Should the Restoration Team endorse a PGT fishery (social or educational reasons), caution should be used in getting the right message across to the benefactors.
-In any case, PGT proposals should be screened in the same manner as research proposals (APPENDIX B) in order to address the above concerns.
-The Scientific Group rejects PGT as a restoration strategy and believes it is more appropriately an agency management tool than a recovery strategy, particularly in light of limited funding for recovery efforts.
+In any case, the TAC should screen PGT proposals for potential biological risks.